-The following three category types define the funding sources which pay for the client's home and community_based services and home health services.
-The category types apply to care managed cases, self-directed cases and the assisted living service program component.
+The following three category types define the funding sources which pay for the client's community based services and home health services.
+The category types apply to care managed cases, self directed cases and the assisted living service program component.